Mecho90/BuildingManagement/building_management/README.md

 Whitenoise serves collected static files directly from Gunicorn, simplifying the deployment story for smaller installations.

+### Scheduled Jobs

+- **Daily notification sync**: run `python manage.py sync_notifications` once per day (e.g., via cron `0 5 * * *`).
+  This refreshes work-order deadline alerts, clears expired snoozes, prunes acknowledged alerts older than 30 days, and removes stale records so users continue to receive daily reminders for unfinished tasks.
+The command is idempotent and safe to run more often if desired.

 Tailwind is configured with purge-aware `content` globs so unused utilities are removed in the production bundle.

 ## Internationalization